New Virginia Colony

-Confederate generals such as Fighting Jo Shelby, Edmund Kirby Smith, John B. Magruder, Sterling Price, Thomas C. Hindman, and Alexander W. Terrell made their way to Mexico after the war.
+Confederate generals such as Fighting Jo Shelby, Edmund Kirby Smith, John B. Magruder, Sterling Price, Thomas C. Hindman, and Alexander W. Terrell made their way to Mexico after the war, as did Pendleton Murrah, the recently elected governor of Texas.

-Throughout the period, Maximilian's regime was under attack by Republican leaders Benito Juárez and Porfirio Díaz.
-From 1865 onward, Juárez and Díaz were covertly supplied from a U.S. Army depot in El Paso, Texas.
-In 1866, Napoleon III withdrew the French troops that had been supporting Maximilian.
+Throughout the period, Maximilian's regime was attacked by Republican forces commanded by Benito Juárez and Porfirio Díaz.
+From 1865 onward, Juárez and Díaz were supplied covertly from a U.S. Army depot in El Paso, Texas.
+In 1866, Napoleon III withdrew the French troops that had been assisting Maximilian.

 When the French withdrew from Carlota in March 1867, the area was overrun by the forces of Juárez and the remaining New Virginia colonists fled the area.
 The New Virginia settlements were abandoned as the anti-Maximilian forces reached them.
-The survivors generally moved toward the coast.
-The imperial government collapsed in May 1867 and most of the settlers left Mexico.
+The survivors generally relocated toward the coast.
+The imperial government ended in May 1867 and most of the settlers left Mexico.